maaschmidt/bookstoreCRUD/README.md

-# CRUD bookstore in API com frontend
+# CRUD bookstore in API with frontend

 ## How execute